Ariel Bruce: Media work

 Documentary film credits include 2014's A Tale Of Two Thieves, written by Erin Donovan about the Great Train Robbery's mysterious 'Ulsterman'.
 Bruce was employed by the film makers to trace Patrick Mckenna (The Ulsterman).
 Another credit includes Juvenile Liaison 2 by Nick Broomfield.
 She has also worked as a search consultant on Hanratty: The Mystery of Dead Man's Hill, produced by Bob Woffinden as part of the True Stories series.

-Bruce acted as a consultant social worker when Caradoc King of United Artists wrote his book The Problem Child.
-Bruce undertook all of the background research and facilitated reuniting Caradoc with his family.
-Katherine Norbury also instructed the services of Bruce when tracking down her birth parents for her book The Fish Ladder, published in 2015 by Bloomsbury.
-British Journalist Kate Adie CBE also instructed Bruce's help when researching her memoir Nobody's Child.
+Bruce acted as consultant social worker to Caradoc King of United Artists.
+Caradoc wrote his book, The Problem Child, about his life experiences.
+Katherine Norbury also instructed the services of Bruce when tracking down her birth parents.
+She wrote her book,The Fish Ladder, published in 2015 by Bloomsburyabout her experience.
+British Journalist Kate Adie CBE also instructed Bruce's help in tracing both her birth mother's and birth father's families.
+Bruce is acknowledged in Adie's books, Nobody’s Child and her memoir The Kindness of Strangers.

 In 2018 Genevieve Fox's Memoir "Milkshakes and Morphine" credits Ariel Bruce as the 'super sleuth' who assisted her in a family search.
 Fox is a former features editor at The Daily Telegraph, The Independent and Daily Mail.

 In 2021, Bruce appeared on the podcast Changes with Annie Mac for International Women's Day.

+in 2023, Bruce was interviewed on Generation Shame, a personal and political podcast by Jon Holmes.

+In 2025, Bruce was interviewed as part of Laura Ancell's prodcast, DNA Trail: The Promise; 'a gripping true-life story of a young woman’s deathbed promise to her father that takes her on a remarkable journey to solve a family mystery.'